datopian/tech.datopian.com/README.md

 The Frictionless Data toolkit.
 See https://frictionlessdata.io/

-Our teaem created whilst at Open Knowledge Foundatioin and continue to co-steward it.
+Our team created whilst at Open Knowledge Foundatioin and continue to co-steward it.

 ## OpenSpending